spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 # {{ title }}

-The characters awaken in a holding cell (or a clone tank if they died), before they are returned to the arena for another round of combat.
+The characters awaken in a holding cell (or a clone tank if they died), before they are returned to the Arena for another round of combat.
 This repeats until the characters meet the Strategist, who shows them how to escape.

 <figure>
   <a href="/images/history-channel/deck-02-fogged-labels@2490.webp">